-Our International business is in the start-up phase as we initiated our international expansion efforts in the first quarter of 2012.
-Through our International business, we intend to provide in-flight connectivity and wireless digital entertainment solutions to passengers flying on foreign-based commercial airlines and international routes of U.S.-based commercial airlines.
-For the year ended December 31, 2012, our International business generated \$0.7 million of equipment revenue.
+Our CA-ROW business is in the start-up phase as we initiated our international expansion efforts in the first quarter of 2012.
+Through our CA-ROW segment, we intend to provide in-flight connectivity and wireless digital entertainment solutions to passengers flying on commercial airlines on routes that begin or end outside of North America.
+For the year ended December 31, 2012, our CA-ROW business generated \$0.7 million of equipment revenue.